takahideiwai/network-security/_episodes/PasswordCracking.md

 *gedit*
 **Paste the above information in the text editor and click the Save button in the menu to save it to Desktop as “hashfile1.txt”**

-**tep 4: Open a terminal, go to the desktop directory, and use john to crack the passwords**
+**Step 4: Open a terminal, go to the desktop directory, and use john to crack the passwords**

 *sudo john hashfile1.txt*